okx-code/civmodern/.github/README.md

 ## Added

+- Crates will have a configurably-coloured stack count.

 - Hold W/forward macro (bound to `[` by default).

 - Better toggle-sneak (bound to `]` by default).
 Will automatically deactivate itself if you manually `SHIFT` sneak, or